Roxarsone: Controversy

 Roxarsone has attracted attention as a source of arsenic contamination of poultry and other foods.
-In June 2011, the manufacturers suspended sales of roxarsone in the U.S. and Canada in response to a study by the Food and Drug Administration (FDA).
-The FDA found that roxarsone use was associated with elevated levels of inorganic arsenic in chicken livers.
+In June 2011, the manufacturers suspended sales of roxarsone in the U.S. and Canada in response to a study by the Food and Drug Administration (FDA) that found that roxarsone use was associated with elevated levels of inorganic arsenic in chicken livers.
 An FDA press release stated that the findings raised "concerns of a very low but completely avoidable exposure to a carcinogen."

-A 2013 market basket study conducted in the United States linked the use of roxarsone and other arsenical feed additives to increased levels of inorganic arsenic in chicken breast meat, albeit at concentrations well below danger levels set in federal safety standards.
+A 2013 market basket study conducted in the United States linked the use of roxarsone and other arsenical feed additives to increased levels of inorganic arsenic in chicken breast meat.
+The study was performed on chickens raised prior to the voluntary withdrawal of roxarsone from the market by its manufacturer.
 Breast meat from chickens exposed to arsenical feed additives contained inorganic arsenic at the level of about two parts per billion.
-Organic chickens not exposed to arsenical feed additives contained about half a part per billion.
-Federal standards permitted concentrations of 500 parts per billion of total arsenic.
-The study was performed on chickens raised prior to the voluntary withdrawal of Roxarsone from the market by its manufacturer in June 2011.
+Breast meat from chickens raised in farms with a policy not to use arsenical feed additives contained inorganic arsenic at the level of 0.7 parts per billion.
+Organic chickens are not exposed to arsenical feed additives and contained about half a part per billion.

+Federal standards at the time permitted concentrations of 500 parts per billion of total arsenic, but were established before 1963 and did not differentiate between organic arsenic and its highly toxic inorganic variety.
+In February 2011 the FDA's Center for Veterinary Medicine recommended inorganic arsenic in chicken not exceed 1 part per billion, then revised the statement to remove language suggesting a safe concentration, noting: "any new animal drug that contributes to the overall inorganic arsenic burden is of potential concern."